AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-07-23-pira-design-and-use.md

 > PIRA has also helped when a difficult scientific problem ruled out several weeks of my ideas.
 It researched alternatives overnight and found a promising indirect route, giving the project a way forward.
 >
 > PIRA also improves under guidance.
 I proposed the designs for its internal tools, while PIRA implemented and refined them.
+>
+> AI anxiety can be intense for researchers.
+I hope PIRA can ease some of it by giving researchers direct experience with a research agent powered by strong models.
+Real practice says more than promises.

 ## Conclusion